 - I can’t…

 - I should do this… but…

 You also tend to aggravate your self-esteem by making negative self-evaluations.
-Your evaluations are so poor and limiting that you are left with no hope for the future, and no hope of improving your current circumstances.
-You have a tendency to do this because it helps “ground” you and gives you a sense of control.
+Your evaluations are so poor and limited that you are left with no hope for the future, and no hope of improving your current circumstances.
+You tend to do this because it helps “ground” you and gives you a sense of control.

 Self-esteem encompasses your personal attitudes, beliefs, emotions, biased self-opinions and expectations, as-well-as your behaviors, decisions and actions.
 It also encapsulates the unhelpful assumptions you tend to make, the rules you live by, and the negative self-evaluations that tend to rob you of any hope for the future.
 All of these factors that go into building or destroying your self-esteem have manifested in your life over time and are built upon certain events that have influenced your emotional growth over the years.

 Low self-esteem often stems from negative life influences and/or experiences you have had over the course of many years going right back to early childhood.
 Your family, friends, peers, teachers, role models and society, all played an important part in the development of your self-esteem as you were growing up.
 They showed and taught you — directly and indirectly — how to best handle your emotions during difficult times, how to overcome obstacles, how to interpret the events and circumstances in your life, etc. Some of these lessons were helpful, however, if you’re experiencing low self-esteem at the moment, then it’s likely that other lessons you learned over this period were quite unhelpful, and now you have a set of ineffective emotional coping skills that are restricting you in a variety of ways.